dazcona/website/index.md

 I am a PhD candidate supervised by [Prof Alan Smeaton][asmeaton] in the [Insight Centre for Data Analytics][icda] at [Dublin City University][dcu] in Ireland.
 At the moment, I am visiting [Arizona State University][asu] as a [Fulbright][fulbright] research scholar.

 My research focuses on personalizing Computer Science Education.
-I use student data footprints to predict student performance and recommend the most suitable learning resources to enhance their academic exerpience.
+I use student data footprints to predict student performance and recommend the most suitable learning resources to enhance their academic experience.

 [asmeaton]: https://www.computing.dcu.ie/~asmeaton/
 [icda]: https://insight-centre.org/